rolkotaki/rolkotech-blog/frontend/README.md

 Open in the browser: [localhost:4173](http://localhost:4173/)<br>
 (Make sure you have it added to the CORS setting.)

+## Production Features

+- **SEO**: `robots.txt`, dynamic sitemap integration, Open Graph and Twitter meta tags
+- **Nginx**: Production builds served with security headers and gzip compression

 ## End-to-end Tests

 The frontend implements end-to-end tests using [Playwright](https://playwright.dev/).
-In the `playwright.config.ts` there are several projects defined with different browsers for desktop and mobile as well.
-If you want to run the tests locally, choose one project and comment the others, otherwise there will be issues with several projects using the same database.
+In the `playwright.config.ts` there are several projects defined with different browsers for desktop and mobile.
+For local testing, choose one project and comment the others to avoid database conflicts.
+Multiple projects work fine in CI environments.

+Rate limiting is disabled during tests via `TEST_MODE=True` environment variable.

 To run the Playwright tests, you need to have the test data initialized in the database and the backend running.<br>
 You can either run the Docker Compose for Playwright: